VUB-HYDR/TREX/MANUAL.md

 ---
 GDAL isn’t a pure Python code therefore it requires getting extra binary library for Windows.
 To pull installation file from the server, firstly download a binary library called [wheel](https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal).
 Select a version compatible with your Windows and python bit version.
 To install GDAL follow those steps:

-1. Open cmd (Windows command prompt) as administrator
-2. For GDAL 2.2.4 for 64bit Windows and Python 2.7 type in cmd:
+1.Open cmd (Windows command prompt) as administrator 2.For GDAL 2.2.4 for 64bit Windows and Python 2.7 type in cmd:

 > pip install C:\Users\NameOfTheUser\Downloads\GDAL-2.2.4-cp27-cp27m-win_amd64.whl

 > pip install gdal

-3. Errors?
+3.Errors?
 Let’s see what could have gone wrong…

-a.
-Run cmd as administrator
+	a.Run cmd as administrator
-b.
-Microsoft Visual C++ 9.0 is missing
+	b.Microsoft Visual C++ 9.0 is missing
-c.	pip install wheel (see Step 4.2)
+	c.pip install wheel (see Step 4.2)

 <img src="./graphs/manual_5.PNG" />